shaik1002/biggitlabbomb/doc/user/project/service_desk/external_participants.md

 ### Add an external participant

-> - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/350460) in GitLab 13.8 [with a flag](../../../user/feature_flags.md) named `issue_email_participants`.
-Enabled by default.

-FLAG:
-The availability of this feature is controlled by a feature flag.
-For more information, see the history.

 Add an external participant using the `/add_email` [quick action](../quick_actions.md) when you want to include them in the conversation at any time.